jaohenritm/Health-Insurance-Cross-Sell/README.md

 ![alt_text](https://github.com/jaohenritm/Health-Insurance-Cross-Sell/blob/main/img/spreadsheet.png)

-As we can see in this image, the most propense client to buy our car insurance is the one identified by the ID: 132632.
+As we can see in this image, the most propense client to buy our car insurance is the small sample of the dataset is identified by the ID: 132632.

 # 6. Final Result
 The objective was to practice and learn more about "Learn to Rank" solutions, and I think that it was a satisfactory one as we learned more about
 Business, Python and a tip of JavaScript.

-For the Insurance All company the new model have 3x more effectiveness in achieving their clients.

-So now, to do a simulation we will consider somethings:
-- The Test dataset which contains 127,000 clients.
-- The Test dataset contains the same distribution as the Train dataset.
-- For every sale, the company profits $2,000 dollars.

-Using our model instead the baseline one, the company would profit approximately **$25,400,000 dollars.**